 In both cases, gift guides can be a helpful way to inspire them on what to buy.

 Gift guides will reduce the options they need to look through on your website to purchase gifts, and that will help to avoid the dreaded analysis paralysis.

 When you create a gift guide for your customers, you have two ways to deliver it to them:

-- Publish the gift guide directly in a blog post or on a web page, or
+- Publish the gift guide directly in a blog post or on a web page.

-- Turn the gift guide into a lead magnet or a content upgrade on a relevant blog post so you can capture email addresses in exchange for the resource.
+- Turn the gift guide into a lead magnet or a content upgrade on a relevant blog post so you can get more email addresses in exchange for the resource.

 Which option is better?
 It depends on your goals.

 If you publish the gift guide directly on your blog, more people will access it, meaning that more customers are likely to use it as inspiration to make purchases.